Buildings and facilities

 Your buildings and grounds can be a great opportunity to reduce your group’s impact on the planet.

-Your grounds and open air spaces also have an impact – what could you do to reduce pressure on the environment?
+Your grounds and open air spaces also have an impact – what could you do to reduce pressure on the environment or act to promote biodiversity and sustainably?
 Think global – act local.

 Where to begin?